pip-services/pip-services-docs/content/en/python/commons/commands/icommand_interceptor.md

 linkTitle: "ICommandInterceptor"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    An interface for stackable command intercepters, which can extend and modify the command call chain.
+    An interface for stackable command interceptors, which can extend and modify the command call chain.

 ---